 According to different publications, Israeli teams do not realize even half of their commercial potential in relation to the local market; moreover, the teams lose money consistently and end each year with financial loses.
 Since the clubs operate as non-profit associations, they are not obligated to publish their financial reports, and when they do publish them, the reports are partial and ambiguous most of the time (Snir, 2013).
 According to data published by the government, most of the income resources come directly or indirectly from the public; 78% of the teams receive financial support from the public and the origin of the remaining 12% is unclear.
 The total budget of the teams in Ligat Ha-Al for the 2015/16 season stood at 538 million NIS; out of this, at least 50% came from the public.
 Within the 538-million budget of the teams, at least 10% came directly from public support funds from the municipalities and local councils, about 10% came from the Toto (the only legal association allowed to manage gambling in Israel), and between 15% and 20% of revenues came from the sale of tickets to the public.
 Up to 15% come from the sale of broadcasting rights and other funds that the director recruited and raised.
 About 2% come from the Ministry of Sports in the form of subsidies of this kind and others, including money for security in the stadiums (Daskal, 2017).

 Incomes of the clubs besides public funds came from different sources, such as regular and seasonal tickets that generate revenues of around 100,000 NIS per match for each team.
 This varies according to the team’s position in the league, for example Hapoel Tel Aviv’s income from tickets stood at 2.1 million after match expenses, and Maccabi Tel Aviv’s income from tickets before expenses was 18 million, which represents the main income source of the club.
 Another source of income, as mentioned above, is broadcasting rights that generate between 6 and 8 million NIS annually for the clubs.
-Like in the rest of the world, each team has sponsors that advertise themselves through the team in exchange for money; the main sponsor of a team in the middle league table pays one million NIS, while the pay for a team like Beitar Jerusalem can reach 4 million.
+Like in the rest of the world, each team has sponsors that advertise themselves through the team in exchange for money; the main sponsor of a team in the middle league table pays one million NIS, while the pay for a team such as Beitar Jerusalem can reach 4 million.
 More incomes may came from selling players; UEFA (when a team participates in international competitions) – such is the case for Maccabi Tel Aviv, which gained close to 6 million NIS from their participation in a UEFA tournament; another source of income for some teams are loans.
 If, as reported, the teams lose money every year, the owners of each club are responsible for covering the difference between the insufficient incomes and the high expenses (Digital, 2007; (Nativ, 2015); Daskal, 2015b).

 The clubs chosen for this research are the ones that won a league title (championship) over the past ten years (2005–2015): Maccabi Tel Aviv FC (three championships, in the 2012/2013, 2013/2014 and 2014/2015 seasons), Maccabi Haifa FC (three championships, in 2005/2006, 2008/2009 and 2010/2011), Beitar Jerusalem FC (two championships, in 2006/2007 and 2007/2008), Hapoel Tel Aviv FC (one championship in 2009/2010), and Ironi Kiryat Shemona FC (one championship in 2011/2012).
 In the next part some brief background on the selected teams will be presented.